ChrisBarton107/surfs_up/README.md

 filter(extract('year', Measurement.date) == 2016).all()<br>
 This query will extract precipitation data from the month of December during the year of 2016 and can be modified to extract precipitation data from June and any   other year when data was gathered

-To further investigate the potential of the business venture, it would be encouraged to perform an analysis on precipitation to supplement the current analysis.
+To further investigate the potential of the business venture, it would be encouraged to perform an analysis incorporating precipitation related data.